Coronary Artery Disease

 Tests may include:

-are having a heart attack
+if you are having a heart attack

-Electrocardiogram (ECG, EKG)— records the heart's
+Electrocardiogram (ECG, EKG) — records the heart's

 activity by measuring electrical currents through the